akileshjayakumar/Next.js-SDK-Chatbot/README.md

    npm run dev
    ```
 5. **Access the application:**
-   Open `http://localhost:3000` in your web browser to interact with the ChatBot.
+   Open `http://localhost:3000` in your web browser to interact with the Chatbot.